ewhitesides/EventLogTools/README.md

 New-LongRunningCommand *>&1 | % {$i++;Write-StreamToEventLog -Stream $_ -ID $i -Logname 'Application' -Source 'Powershell'}
 ```

-In my functions I've been following the below structure and it seems to work pretty well for diagnostic purposes.
+In my functions I've been following the below structure and it seems to work pretty well.
 In my eventlog, I will see the Verbose messages prior to the Error, and that will help clue me in to where the function failed.

 ```powershell